prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 **Center Frequency**
-: In some EQ plugins, the user has the possibility of choosing the center frequency for each of the Frequency Bands.
+: In some EQ plugins, the user has the possibility of choosing the center frequency for each of the frequency bands.
 The center frequency of a Band will be the one most sharply attenuated or reinforced by the equalizer for that specific band.
 Frequencies surrounding the center frequency will be less affected.